 Our knowledge of DNA informs us that the odds against any one of us being here are greater than the odds against being a particular grain of sand on all the world’s beaches.
 Indeed, the odds are much greater than that: they exceed the odds of being a single atom plucked from the entire universe.
 As evolutionary biologist Richard Dawkins says, “In the teeth of these stupefying odds it is you and I that are privileged to be here, privileged with eyes to see where we are and brains to wonder why.”

 The privilege to be here, on this life-giving planet at this astonishing time in human history, is sufficient to inspire awe in the most uncaring of individuals.
 At this late juncture in the age of industry, at the dawn of our day on Earth, we still have love: love for each other, love for our children and grandchildren, love for nature.
-One could argue it is all we have left.
+In other words, through all the horrors of the human experience, based upon logic and experience, love is what we have left: love remains.

 Those who pull the levers in this life-destroying culture care about power to a far greater extent than they care about love.
 This culture will not know peace.
 It is much too late for love to extend our run as a culture or a species — too late to employ the wisdom of Jimi Hendrix — but love surely offers redemption to individual humans.